yammysuesue/Heart-Rate-and-Respiratory-Rate-Prediction/README.md

 - **Output**: HR and RR labels in bpm (only use HR and RR in this project)

 - **Total samples**: 96,000 samples across all datasets

-### 1.4 MQTT Publisher

-This script is provided by the template, only add the interface to online predict the HR and RR.

 ---